lpod/lpod-python/doc/level1.rst

 in the document), and to create, retrieve and update it for any level.

 A new list style, available for later insertion in a document, is created through the ``odf_create_style()`` function.
-The only mandatory arguments are the style name (which should be unique as a list style name in the document) and the family, which is ``list``.
+The only mandatory argument is the style family, which is ``list``.
+However, a name is generally required as the second argument, knowing that a style list can't presently be used as a default style; an error is raised at any attempt to attach a nameless list style using ``insert_style()``.
 An optional display name argument is allowed (if the style list is about to be used as a common style); if  provided, the display name should be unique as well.
-Once created, a list style can be inserted in a document through the generic ``insert_style()`` method.

 An existing list style object provides a set_level_style() method, allowing the applications to set or change the list style properties for a given level.
-This method requires the level number as its first argument, then a "type" named parameter.
+This method requires the level number as its first argument, then a ``type`` named parameter.
 The level is a positive (non zero) integer value that identifies the hierarchical position.
 The type indicates what kind of item mark is should be selected for the level; the possible types are ``number``, ``bullet`` or ``image``.

-If the "bullet" type is selected, the affected items will be displayed after a special character (the "bullet"), which must be provided as a "character" named argument, whose value is an UTF-8 character.
+If the ``bullet`` type is selected, the affected items will be displayed after a special character (the "bullet"), which must be provided as a "character" named argument, whose value is an UTF-8 character.

-If the "image" type is selected, the URI of an image resource must be provided; the affected items will be displayed after a graphical mark whose content is an external image.
+If the ``image`` type is selected, the URI of an image resource must be provided; the affected items will be displayed after a graphical mark whose content is an external image.

-A "number" list level type means that any affected list item will be marked with a leading computed number such as "1", "i", "(a)", or any auto- incremented value, whose formatting will be controlled according to other list level style properties (or to the default behaviour of the viewer for ordered lists).
-With the "number" type, its possible to provide "prefix" and/or "suffix" options, which provide strings to be displayed before and after the number.
+A ``number`` list level type means that any affected list item will be marked with a leading computed number such as "1", "i", "(a)", or any auto- incremented value, whose formatting will be controlled according to other list level style properties (or to the default behaviour of the viewer for ordered lists).
+With the ``number`` type, its possible to provide ``prefix`` and/or ``suffix`` options, which provide strings to be displayed before and after the number.
 Other optional parameters are:

 - ``style``: the text style to use to format the number;